Bahrain-SEB-15/react-hoot-front-end/build-the-hoot-list-component/README.md

 export { index };
 ```

+> 🚨 Don't forget to `export` each service function after adding them.
+Otherwise they will not be accessible in the component where they are called upon.

-> Notice the inclusion of the `headers` property.
+Notice the inclusion of the `headers` property.
 The `headers` property is an object containing any headers that need to be sent along with the request.
 In this case, we are including an `'Authorization'` header with a **bearer token**.
 This token is decoded by the `verifyToken` middleware function on our server, allowing us to indentify the logged in user, and ensuring that only a logged in user can access this functionality.

 If you look at the `controllers/hoots.js` file in your backend application, you'll notice that all of our routes for hoots are **protected** by the `verifyToken` middleware..